Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 Start with scope definition before you prepare BCA submission

 If you want to know how to prepare BCA submission efficiently, begin with scope definition at a level that can survive regulatory review.
 Vague language creates downstream problems.
-“Renovation,” “upgrading,” or “minor works” may be useful internal labels, but they do not help when the authority needs to understand the exact nature of the proposed building works.
+“Renovation,” “upgrading,” or “minor works” may be useful internal labels, but they do not help when deciding what must be submitted and whether plan approval or a permit is required.

 A proper scope review should identify the location of works, the extent of demolition if any, whether structural elements are affected, whether loading conditions change, whether accessibility provisions are impacted, and whether the project creates knock-on requirements for fire safety, drainage, façade access, or mechanical and electrical systems.
+For new buildings, structural plan approval is required before construction begins, and a permit is generally needed for building works other than insignificant works.
 It should also clarify whether the building is commercial, industrial, residential, mixed-use, or under special development controls.
+Where structural works are involved, the structural plan must be submitted by a qualified person qp who is a registered Professional Engineer and is responsible for obtaining the approval.

 This is the point where experienced consultants save time.
 A project may look simple on site but become complex in submission because one altered slab opening, one mezzanine change, or one revised usage area can trigger structural checks, fire safety review, or coordination with additional agencies.